Chapter 6: Introduction to Class Templates in C++

 8.00

-If we want to change the datastore type to double, we have to create another instance of the MyStore<T> template class with the type double.
-Let us have a look at the following program to see how we can do that:
+If we want to change the datastore type to double, we simply create another instance of the MyStore<T> template class with the type double:

 #include "MyStore_template_class.h"